 In addition to protected leaves that apply nationally, eligible employees in California have the right to take time off work for multiple reasons.
 These can include pregnancy-related disabilities, to donate an organ or bone marrow, to help sick relatives, to serve in the military, or to deal with family, medical, or personal matters.

-If an employer refuses you paid or unpaid medical leave due to a serious health condition of you or a family member, that employer is in direct violation of the CFRA and you need a lawyer that will protect your employee rights.
+If an employer refuses you paid or unpaid medical leave due to a serious health condition of you or a family member, that employer is in direct violation of the CFRA.
+When this happens, you need a team of protected leave lawyers that will protect your employee rights.

 What Do California Leave Laws Protect You From?